An Iconic American Landscape

 Keeping working intact grasslands healthy

-200 Habitat Conservation Staff by 2027
+Habitat Conservation Staff by 2027

-Conservation Actions on 19.5 Million Acres by 2034
+Acres with Conservation Actions by 2034

-375 Million Activity Acres by 2044
+Activity Acres by 2044

 Get Involved

 JV8 brings together landowners, farmers and ranchers, policy makers, funders, conservationists, and others who are committed to conserving North America’s Central Grasslands.
+Reach out to learn more or join the effort.